 CADA claims that the new criteria that the Colorado Air Quality Control Commission established are impossible to meet.
 Seventy-five percent of new vehicles in Colorado are SUVs and pickups however California’s new vehicles are only fifty percent SUV’s and pickups.
 CADA claims that’s it’s illegal to propose such high-standards to acclimate to.

 CADA wants the regulations discarded.
 The commission argues that the change in regulations will greatly affect consumers in Colorado.
 Therefore, consumers are the ones who will have to pay the price for electric vehicles and more expensive fuel-efficient cars.
-Subsequently, t
+Subsequently, the new requirements begin for light-duty and medium-duty models in 2022.

 Manufacturers will surely take a hit.
 Thus, losing money on SUVs and pickup trucks means raising the prices of other vehicles.